-GREG SANKEY COMMISSIONER.
-SOUTHEASTERN CONFERENCE
+GREG SANKEY COMMISSIONER, SEC

-Greg Sankey became the eighth Commissioner of the Southeastern Conference on June 1, 2015, and immediately embarked on a journey to build upon the SEC's recognized success, strong foundations and rich traditions.
+Greg Sankey became the eighth Commissioner of the Southeastern Conference on June 1, 2015, and immediately embarked on a journey to build upon the SEC's recognized success, strong foundations and rich traditions

-Sankey has moved the conference

-forward while respecting the institutional traditions that make the SEC unique.
+Sankey has successfully introduced change and advancement for the conference while respecting the institutional traditions that make the SEC unique.
 With an understanding of the highly competitive environment of college sports, he has fostered the collaborative culture of the SEC that sets the conference apart and supports its continuing success.